factorhouse/examples/fh-local-labs/lab-11/README.md

 ### Start Kafka and Flink environments

-We'll use [Factor House Local](https://github.com/factorhouse/factorhouse-local) to quickly spin up Kafka and Flink environments that includes **Kpow** and **Flex**.
+We'll use [Factor House Local](https://github.com/factorhouse/factorhouse-local) to quickly spin up Kafka and Flink environments that include **Kpow** and **Flex**.
 We can use either the Community or Enterprise editions of Kpow/Flex. **To begin, ensure valid licenses are available.** For details on how to request and configure a license, refer to [this section](https://github.com/factorhouse/factorhouse-local?tab=readme-ov-file#update-kpow-and-flex-licenses) of the project _README_.

 Flink SQL Gateway does not support dynamic JAR loading, so required JARs (Kafka + Avro) must be preloaded by updating `CUSTOM_JARS_DIRS` in `compose-flex-community.yml`.